Zacks Earnings Trends Highlights: Apple and Amazon

 For Immediate Release

-Chicago, IL – December 9, 2021 – Zacks Director of Research Sheraz Mian says, “There was tangible nervousness in the market ahead of the start of the Q3 earnings season that these headwinds will start weighing on corporate profits through compressed margins."
+Chicago, IL – December 16, 2021 – Zacks Director of Research Sheraz Mian says, “We remain positive in our earnings outlook, as we see the overall growth picture steadily improving, as the near-term logistical issues get addressed."

 Note: The following is an excerpt from this week’s Earnings Trends report.
 You can access the full report that contains detailed historical actual and estimates for the current and following periods, please click here>>>

 The market has been focused on the rising cost of inputs and labor and other supply chain issues for the last few months.
-There was tangible nervousness in the market ahead of the start of the Q3 earnings season that these headwinds will start weighing on corporate profits through compressed margins.
+There was tangible nervousness on Wall Street ahead of the start of the Q3 earnings season that these headwinds would start weighing on corporate profits through compressed margins.

 We saw some of that in the Q3 reporting cycle, with a number of companies struggling to effectively deal with higher input and labor costs.
 Even mighty Apple AAPL and Amazon AMZN came up short in their quarterly reports as a result of these developments.
 But many other companies have been able to pass on higher costs to the end consumer.